Laz4rz/GPT-2/README.md

   ![alt text](images/image-5.png)
   - Weight decay: the GPT3 paper states that for the training OpenAI (Im having seizure writing they're Open when this paper is literally CloseAI) used weight decay to regularize the weights.
 The regularization is $0.1$.
   - Gradient accumulation can be used as a way to mimick the big batch sizes of the GPT-2 without having OpenAI level of resources, just accumulate the gradient, and make the optimizer step whenever you need.
 The important bit here is that the torch loss usually reduces the batch loss with "mean".
 Im gonna botch it, Karpathy really put it nicely in the vid, but in general the accumulation would reduce all the little gradients accumulated only by the mean of batch size $B$, but our real batch size when accumulating is $B\cdot accumulation\textunderscore steps$.
+  - DDP is Distributed Data Parallel.
+It allows you to run make some $n$ copies of the model and split the data between them, effectively cutting the training time by about $n$.
+The DDP comes with parallel work specific terms -- Rank, Local Rank, World Size, Node, AllReduce.
+    - Node -- a single machine, that could have an arbitrary number of GPUs
+    - Rank -- an ID assigned to a process running on one of the GPUs, unique for all the GPUs in the training run (2 nodes with 2 GPUs each = 4 Ranks)
+    - Local Rank -- an ID assigned to a process running on one of the GPUs on a specific node, unique only on node (2 nodes with 2 GPUs each = 2 Local Ranks each)
+    - World Size -- number of all GPUs (processes) that are started in the distributed training run (2 nodes with 2 GPUs = World Size of 4)
+    - AllReduce -- same as reduce, Array -> SingleNumber operation, but shares the result with all Ranks in the training run (Reduce only leaves result on one Rank), we run AllReduce after a single forward pass on all Ranks, averaging the gradient and sharing it with all Ranks, so they can all do the same optimizing step

 ## Other quick wisdom
 - torch buffers are basically non-learnable model tensors